 First generation undergraduate students are the first in their family to attend college or a university.

 Student ethnicity is self-reported.
-For all three years, students of color averaged 17% of total enrollment.
+In 2021, students of color made up 20% of total enrollment.

 The residence hall, completed in 2017, has occupancy for up to 300 residential students.